Marvin Jones Jr. Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Season Stats

-- Jones' 399 receiving yards pace all receivers on the Jaguars.
-He's been targeted 60 times and has collected 36 catches and three touchdowns (49.9 yards per game).
+- Jones' 399 receiving yards (49.9 per game) are the best mark amongst the Jaguars.
+He's been targeted 60 times, and has 36 catches and three touchdowns.

-- So far this season, 20.1% of the 298 passes thrown by his team have gone Jones' way.
+- Jones has been the target of 60 of his team's 298 passing attempts this season, or 20.1% of the target share.

-- With eight targets in the red zone this season, Jones has been on the receiving end of 30.8% of his team's 26 red zone pass attempts.
+- Jones has seen the ball thrown his way eight times in the red zone this season, 30.8% of his team's 26 red zone pass attempts.

-- The Jaguars have thrown the football in 61.4% of their plays from scrimmage this year while staying on the ground 38.6% of the time.
+- The Jaguars have thrown the ball in 61.4% of their plays from scrimmage this year while running the ball 38.6% of the time.
 This offensive attack ranks 31st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Colts.